Recommendations & Conclusions

 If governed appropriately, we believe that AI can deliver on its significant promise, to complement and augment human activity.
 The Government has articulated the case for AI: better public services, high quality jobs and a new era of economic growth driven by advances in AI capabilities.

-Government response.
 The government outlined its 'AI Opportunities Action Plan' to drive growth, adoption, and secure infrastructure, talent, and data for AI.
-It also announced an intention to introduce highly targeted legislation to place binding requirements on developers of the most powerful …
+It also announced an intention to introduce highly targeted legislation to place binding requirements on developers of the most powerful AI systems to ensure trust …

 Department for Science, Innovation and Technology